KiraKnightley/rsschool-cv/cv.md

 ```

 ## Experience
-Was trained in Innopolis on the basics of Front-end development.
-Took intensive courses at the glo academy in HTML and CSS.
+Front-end developer in Innopolis.
+- Developed a web application for an online store using React.js.
+- Worked with libraries such as redux, router, UI.
+- Confidently used hooks and props.
+- Reused react components.
+- Set up website logic.

 ## Education
-Higher education: Kazan University KNITU.
+* Higher education: Kazan University KNITU.
+* Сourses:
+    - **Innopolis.** The basics of Front-end development.
+    - **Glo academy.** landing page development intensives.

 ## Languages
 * Russian - native